aryzing/hr-notes/hyperledger/hyperledger.md

 Following a fish

 * Who categorized the fish?
-* transactions put inot the system may not represent the product in real life
+* transactions put into the system may not represent the product in real life
 * the product may change in real life and no one bothers to update
 * The updating mechanisms may be hacked?